jbcodeforce/redpanda-studies/readme.md

 Create topic: `rpk topic create test -p 1 -r 1` Consume from topic: `rpk topic consume test`

-Another way to start is to use: `docker run -ti -p 9092:9092 vectorized/redpanda`
+Another way to start is to use: `docker run -ti -p 9092:9092 vectorized/redpanda`.

+Quarkus dev with any kafka extension will use RedPanda.

 ### OpenShift Deploy: